| |

 Back to school activities

-These activities ask students to share some fun facts about themselves.
+These back to school activities ask students to share some fun facts about themselves.
 When completed, I add the completed worksheets to each student’s record folder.
 This way I can go back and re-read them at different points during the year.
 I love having this information to start the school year.
 It helps me to find things that we have in common.
 Also, it helps me to build connections with the kids right from the start.

 The first week back can be overwhelming for everyone, and I think students enjoy the opportunity to have some quiet reflection time as much as I enjoy the calmness it brings to my classroom!